 If you have an average balance of $700 with a daily interest rate of 0.088% from the 24% APR, you would pay $18.48 for the month.
 That doesn’t sound like a lot, but in a year you would be paying $221.76 per year in interest.
 Instead of spending $700 on those items charged to that card, they’ve actually cost you $921.76.

-Credit card companies don’t charge simple interest.
+Credit card issuers don’t charge simple interest.
 Instead, they compound it so that you are paying interest on interest.
-Each month that you have a balance, the interest from it is added to the balance.
+Each month that you have a balance, they add interest from it to the balance.
 The next month you are paying interest on the entire balance, which includes last month’s interest.

 So, in the example above, you would pay interest on $718.48 if you made no payments.
 Your interest for that month would be $18.96.
 Not much more, but an increase from the previous month.